joehunterdev/react-complete-guide/readme.md

       So we can not just use the angle brackets to define a generic type but also to USE a generic type and explicitly set the placeholder type that should be used - sometimes this is required if TypeScript is not able to infer the (correct) type.
 We'll see this later in this course section!

   #### Creating a React + TypeScript Project
+    - You can google react app with typescript
+    - `npx create-react-app react-with-typescript --template typescript`
+    - Will create ts subfolder
+    - `npm start` will run the app
+    - Project will now consume ts and compile it to js
+    - Package json is mostly same + typescript and a bunch of @type dependencies
+    - tsconfig.json is the main config file
+    - `npm install --save @types/react-router-dom` for example
+    - For better dev we need translation from the react/dom js libraries
+      - Not all libraries need *translations*

   #### Working with Components & TypeScript 20-09-2023